yakuplacin/Embedded-System-Notes/GPIOBinaryCounter/README.md

-From this course, you can see the GPIO Output Data Registers are changing while the code is ongoing.
+From this project, you can see the GPIO Output Data Registers are changing while the code is ongoing.